Nyumat/CheckVariousNum/README.md

 # Check-If-Prime-TEKN

-This is a program that I wrote using Swift 4.2 that creates a random number and checks if it is a prime or composite number.
+This is a place where I'm submitting code that I wrote for fun which does various task on numbers.

-The main use of the program is to help me get accumulated to the language with an easy program.
+The main use of the program is to help me get accumulated to the language (swift) with easy problems.